 When knee or hip pain limits your ability to do what you want to, it's time to consider joint replacement.
 Over the past 40 years, total joint replacement surgery has been proven to relieve severe knee or hip pain and restore function in the vast majority of patients.
 By replacing your diseased or injured joint with an artificial joint, replacement surgery can relieve your discomfort and help you get back to enjoying normal, everyday activities.

-At Memorial Hospital, we have a unique program call Joint Advantage that incorporates a team approach to treatment following a patient from the time he or she elects to undergo joint surgery through rehabilitation.
+At Yakima Valley Memorial, we have a unique program call Joint Advantage that incorporates a team approach to treatment following a patient from the time they elect to undergo joint surgery through rehabilitation.

 What Is Joint Advantage?